-I can think of a few good bars in town that could make our drink of the week with what they have.
+There are a few good bars in town that could make our drink of the week with what they have.
 No problem.
-They don't even need fresh juice.
+They don’t even need fresh juice.
 In fact, some of them probably know the recipe already.
 Yet, if you are trying this at home, you might need to pick up a few things.
-I have to admit that it has taken me over a year to collect everything I needed to make this drink.
-That's not to say that any of it is hard to find—I just stock my cabinet slowly over time.
+It has taken us over a year to collect everything needed to make this drink.
+That’s not to say that any of it is hard to find—we just stock the cabinet slowly over time.
 All of the items listed here are ages old.
 They all have history that can be counted in centuries.
 With that said, this cocktail has only been around for a year!

 1 oz aquavit

 .25 oz Yellow Chartreuse